-After Wesson’s remarks, Koretz spoke (repeating his remarks at the previous meeting about how simply building more market-rate housing does nothing to address affordability issues, and may even make them worse).
+After Wesson’s remarks, Koretz repeated his remarks from the previous meeting, contending that building more market-rate housing does nothing to address affordability issues, and may even make them worse.
 Then Solomon Rivera, Chief of Staff for City Council Member Marqueece Harris-Dawson, read a statement from Harris-Dawson, agreeing that SB 50 is “well-intentioned,” but stating Harris-Dawson’s “strenuous objection” to the loss of local control, as well as SB 50’s threats to affordable housing and its liklihood of increasing tenant displacement.
 Harris-Dawson’s statement also noted the 16,000 units of new housing built in LA last year, which was the highest number for any city in the state.
 So “we’ve been doing our work in LA,” said Rivera, suggesting that State Senator Scott Wiener, the San Francisco Bay-area representative who authored SB 50, may want to focus on his own district before trying to impose legislation on Los Angeles.

 Neighborhood and Housing Activists

 The next speaker at last week’s meeting was John Gonzales, a real estate builder and broker who is also vice president of the Baldwin HIlls Estates Home Owners Association.